Religion in Nicaragua: 1970s-1980s

-The close ties between Sandinistas and Catholics generated tensions within the Roman Catholic Church and between the Roman Catholic hierarchy and the FSLN.
-The bishops, led by Cardinal Miguel Obando y Bravo, accused Sandinistas and their Roman Catholic supporters of attempting to divide the church by creating a separate Popular Church out of the CEBs.
+The close ties between Sandinistas and Catholics generated tensions within the Catholic Church and between the Catholic hierarchy and the FSLN.
+The bishops, led by Cardinal Miguel Obando y Bravo, accused Sandinistas and their Catholic supporters of attempting to divide the church by creating a separate Popular Church out of the CEBs.
 They viewed the Marxist-oriented FSLN as a long-term threat to religion in Nicaragua, despite the professed tolerance of the Sandinistas.

 An explosive church-state conflict developed, during which the bishops more or less openly allied with the Sandinistas' political enemies and the FSLN struggled vainly to contain the influence of the institutional church.
 Throughout the 1980s, pro- and anti-Sandinista forces regularly manipulated religious symbols for political effect.

-Protestant leaders were less inclined than the Roman Catholic episcopate to become embroiled in conflicts with the Sandinistas.
+Protestant leaders were less inclined than the Catholic episcopate to become embroiled in conflicts with the Sandinistas.
 Some, including prominent Baptist ministers and a minority of pastors from other faiths, were sympathetic to the FSLN.
 At the other extreme, a few Moravian ministers openly identified with Miskito Contra forces operating from Honduras.
 Most Pentecostal leaders, reflecting the conservative attitudes of the United States denominations with which they were affiliated, were neutral toward the Sandinistas but generally adopted a public stance that was apolitical.

 Suspecting that the States Central Intelligence Agency (CIA) and Christian conservatives in the United States were promoting evangelical activity in Nicaragua to undercut their government, Sandinista authorities monitored and tried to intimidate certain Pentecostals.
 The expansion of the Protestant population actually accelerated under Sandinista rule.
 During the first five years of Sandinista government, the number of evangelical churches (largely Pentecostal) had doubled to 3,000.

 After the Sandinista revolution

 The time the Sandinistas left power in 1990, church/state relations were considerably smoother than they had been in the early 1980s and mid-1980s, in part because the Contra war, which intensified conflict over religion, was winding down.
-Some of the radicalized Roman Catholics who had supported the Sandinistas in the years since the 1970s remained loyal to them, but their influence outside the Sandinista movement and a few religious think tanks was limited.
+Some of the radicalized Catholics who had supported the Sandinistas in the years since the 1970s remained loyal to them, but their influence outside the Sandinista movement and a few religious think tanks was limited.
 The number of active CEBs plunged in the early 1980s and never recovered, in part because the bishops had systematically restricted the church based activities of pro-Sandinista clergy.
 In the 2018 protests, Catholic and Protestant clergy mainly supported the anti-government protesters and played a significant role.

 The Pentecostal churches continued their rapid growth among the poor.
 By the early 1990s, the Pentecostal minority was large enough to cause some observers, aware of the recent role of Christian conservatives in United States politics, to speculate about the influence of Pentecostals in future Nicaraguan elections.